 This prospectus contains data related to the financial consulting services industry in China.
 These industry data include projections that are based on a number of assumptions which have been derived from industry and government sources which we believe to be reasonable.
 The financial consulting services industry may not grow at the rate projected by industry data, or at all.
 The failure of this industry to grow as anticipated is likely to have a material adverse effect on our business and the market price of our Ordinary Shares.
-In addition, the rapidly changing nature of the financial consulting services industries subject any projections or estimates relating to the growth prospects or future condition of our industry to significant uncertainties.
+In addition, the rapidly changing nature of the financial consulting services industry to significant uncertainties.
 Furthermore, if any one or more of the assumptions underlying the industry data turns out to be incorrect, actual results may, and are likely to, differ from the projections based on these assumptions.